lildann/school-report/README.md

 ## Code Review 30/11/2021

-School Reports Company
+### School Reports Company
-Aiming to assist teachers understand students performance over multiple tests in one given year
+The brief is to assist teachers in understanding students performance over multiple tests in one given year.

-Build system that accepts multiple tests entries and reports collectively
+Build a system that accepts multiple tests entries and reports collectively.

 | INPUT | OUTPUT |
 |-------|--------|